OCBC WISMA ATRIA

 OCBC Wisma Atria turns mundane banking errands and potentially overwhelming wealth management considerations into experiences of discovery and learning through its open and inclusive design.

 The meandering bookcases not only encourages customers to explore different parts of the bank, it also sparks meaningful life-related conversations.
 It is through such conversations that the bank is able to better support customers in making informed wealth-related decisions.

 This approach positions OCBC as a lifelong partner in supporting whichever lifestyles and life stages customers may be in, or aspire to achieve.

 To allow the bank to become more approachable and relatable to customers, the banking elements are subtly concealed in the periphery and away from the main entrance.

 Our design challenge was to design a space that could educate the bank’s customers about various finance topics relevant to the different stages in their lives.
 As a result, they will be able to make better decisions regarding their personal wealth.
-The space also needed to be memorable enough to entice customers to revisit when they reach a new stage in their life.
+The space also needed to be memorable enough to entice customers to revisit whenever they like, not necessarily even for banking activities, and when they reach a new stage in their life.

-A bookstore, café, retail, pop-up exhibition area, event space, art gallery, and sushi bar become unexpected, yet relevant, discoveries in the bank.
+Together with OCBC's Customer Experience Design team, we designed the Wisma Atria branch to spark meaningful conversations that would lead to wealth-related conversations with the bank.
+A bookstore, café, retail, pop-up exhibition area, event space, art gallery, and sushi bar thus became unexpected, yet relevant, discoveries in the bank.